Does Eating Late at Night Cause Weight Gain? The Science

 - Arbitrary cutoffs like 6 PM, 8 PM, or 10 PM

-If you tend to eat late and want to manage your weight better, focus on these strategies:
+If you eat late and want to manage your weight, focus on these.

 If you eat it, log it.
 The 10 PM bowl of cereal counts.
 The handful of crackers counts.
 Evening calories are real calories.